 Campfires are a tradition in Australian bush walking.
 However, the environment is becoming less and less tolerant of campfires, particularly in the surrounds of the Bibbulmun Track campsites.
 Many campsites have been stripped bare of firewood due to the continual use of fires.
 Fires, if lit at all, should be kept to a minimal size.
 There is no point in having a raging fire when a small one provides more than enough warmth.
-Remember the old Aboriginal saying: "White man make big fire, sit far away - black man make small fire, sit close”.
+Remember the old Aboriginal saying: The white person makes a big fire and has to sit far away - the black person makes a small fire and sits close.
 Campfires may be lit only at approved campsites.
 The Blackwood and Yourdamung campsites and all the campsites between Albany and the Shannon River are designated as no fire zones all year round.
 They do not have fireplaces, and in these campsites, fuel stoves only must be used.

 All walkers must take care with fire.
-No one is permitted to light a fire on days of very high or extreme fire danger.
-Under these circumstances, operate a fuel stove only at the campsite.
+No one is permitted to light a fire on days of extreme or catastrophic fire danger.
+Do not use a fuel stove when a total fire ban had been declared.
 Under no circumstances should a fuel stove be used in or near a tent.
 Check the current fire conditions as fire bans usually exist between December and April each year.
 All fires must be totally extinguished before you leave a campsite.

 Water should be treated with respect.
 Water tanks at campsites are not filled other than by rainfall and the water must last through long dry spells.
 Untreated water may contain micro-organisms and particles, which can cause diseases such as gastro enteritis.
 Drink only treated water - this includes treating water taken from the campsite water tanks.
 Do not assume that creeks or watercourses indicated on the maps actually have water in them.
 Most are ephemeral and run only in peak rain periods, and then only very briefly.